-The following section gives a detailed description of this process, which is implemented in the operating software.
+In following section gives a detailed description of this the process, which his implemented in the operating software.

-5.4 The Data Processing Chain
+4.4 The Data Processing Chain

-This chapter describes the theoretical basis of the RPG-MWSC-160 software's (chapter 4) data processing chain: Starting with measured signal intensities and ending with the determination of sensible and latent heat fluxes H and $L_VE$ .
+This chapter describes the theoretical basis of the RPG-MWSC-160 software's (chapter 4) data processing chain: Starting with measured signal intensities and ending with the determination of sensible and latent heat fluxes H and $L_V E$.

-In large part the data evaluation follows the publication of Lüdi et al. (2005) [2] who introduce a method that combines a Large Aperture Scintillometer (LAS) and a MicroWave Scintillometer (MWS).
-The combined Optical/Microwave System (OMS) method uses the covariance system of the signal intensities measured at each wavelength.
-This method is superior to the Twowave-length method [3], because it does not depend on the assumption of a constant correlation between temperature and humidity fluctuations.
+In large parts the data evaluation follows the publication of Lüdi et al. (2005) [2] who introduce a method that combines a Large Aperture Scintillometer (LAS) and a MicroWave Scintillometer (MWS).
+The combined Optical/Microwave System (OMS) method uses the covariance system of the signal intensities measured at each wave length.
+This method is superior to the Two-wave-length method [3], because it does not depend on the assumption of a constant correlation between temperature and humidity fluctuations.